-In the ancient Slavic and Celtic tribes of Germany, the June solstice was celebrated with bonfires.
+In Germany’s ancient Slavic and Celtic tribes, the June solstice was celebrated with bonfires.
 With the spread of Christianity, many pagan customs and practices were incorporated into the Christian religion.

 In some parts of Scandinavia, the midsummer festival remained alive but was celebrated on June 24 to honor St. John the Baptist instead of the pagan gods.
-In modern times, in countries such as Sweden, Denmark, Norway, and Finland, the summer solstice is a party.
+In modern times, the summer solstice is a party in countries such as Sweden, Denmark, Norway, and Finland.

 When the days in Northern Europe are longer and the sun appears at midnight, both summer and the fertility of the Earth are celebrated.
 In Sweden and in many parts of Finland, people dance around maypoles.
 Bonfires are lit and houses are decorated with garlands of flowers, greenery, and tree branches.

 In Estonia, Latvia, and Lithuania, the summer solstice is an opportunity to travel to the countryside and connect with nature.
-Many people light bonfires and stay up all night drinking, singing, and dancing.
+Many people light bonfires and stay up drinking, singing, and dancing all night.

 What does a snake symbolize?

 The snake has always been fascinating because of its ability to renew and regenerate itself.
 It changes its skin to survive, has extraordinary healing power, and is an infallible predator.
 As with Scorpio, death represents rebirth and evolution towards perfection.